 Spelling

-Ensuring that each field is spelt correctly is critical for a successful import.
-For example, if you’ve created a People Category called ‘Church Members’, having an entry labeled ‘Church Member’, or ‘Members’ in the import file will not be matched accordingly.
+Ensuring that each field is spelled correctly is critical for a successful import.
+For example, if you’ve created a People Category called ‘Church Members,’ having an entry labeled ‘Church Member,’ or ‘Members’ in the import file will not be matched accordingly.
 For this reason, make sure the term and its spelling in both the import file and the account are an exact match.

 Depending on what kind of import you’re running through the system (there are separate import scripts for People and Financial data, for example), there may be other more specific requirements to consider.
 For example, when importing people data through the People import script, there is a specific way to import family relationships and groups.
-Be sure to read through the corresponding import articles to ensure you’ve added incorrect formatting.
+Be sure to read through the corresponding import articles to ensure you’ve used the correct formatting.

 We highly recommend performing a test import before running large amounts of data through the system.
 This can be done by working with a sample of your import data – trialing the first 20 or so records.
 Running a test helps ensure that any changes or errors needing to be fixed can be performed before the import is complete.